AgentHub

 Notion AI vs ChatGPT

 Notion AI is the better buy when AI has to live inside a shared knowledge and execution workspace.
-ChatGPT is the better buy when one subscription needs broader research, writing, and code-adjacent range outside Notion.
+ChatGPT is the better buy when one subscription needs research, writing, and code-adjacent work outside Notion.

 2-way